elixir-europe/biohackathon-europe/programme.md

 ## Programme (3-7 November)

-A detailed schedule for the event, including sessions and discussions.
-You can also view the agenda (including the venue site map).
 The full programme will be made available a few months before the event.